 ARPANSA is committed to protecting your privacy.
 This statement outlines the type of information that is disclosed to the ANRDR, why it is required, and how the information is used.

-ARPANSA will use the information that it stores and maintains to monitor individual radiation doses for dose limit exceedances, generate annual statistics relating to exposure trends, and disseminate these statistical reports to stakeholders in the form of an annual newsletter, ANRDR in Review.
+ARPANSA will use the information that it stores and maintains to monitor individual radiation doses for dose limit exceedances, generate annual statistics relating to exposure trends and disseminate these statistical reports to stakeholders in the form of an annual newsletter, ANRDR in Review.
 These statistical summary reports will not disclose any personal information that allows an individual worker or employer to be identified.

-If the recorded data indicates that a worker has exceeded an exposure limit established in the Code for Radiation Protection in Planned Exposure Situations (2016), Radiation Protection Series C-1, then ARPANSA will inform the relevant state or territory regulator and the current employer.
-This is a major benefit for individuals who have worked across multiple employers and/or jurisdictions.
-ARPANSA will not disclose any personal information held in the ANRDR to any overseas recipient.
+If the recorded data indicates that an exposure limit stipulated in the Code for Radiation Protection in Planned Exposure Situations (ARPANSA 2016) (Radiation Protection Series C-1) has been exceeded, then ARPANSA will inform the relevant regulator and the current employer.
+This is a major benefit for individuals who have worked or currently work across multiple employers and/or jurisdictions and have multiple personal dosimeters.

 The storage, management, use and disclosure of information contained in the ANRDR are in accordance with the provisions of the Privacy Act 1988 and the Australian Privacy Principles (APPs).
 ARPANSA will take all necessary measures to comply with the requirements of the Privacy Act.

 ARPANSA is committed to protecting your privacy.
 Some of the ways we do this are listed below:

-- Only ANRDR administrators are able to access your information.
+- only ANRDR administrators are able to access your information

-- Physical access controls exist for ARPANSA’s buildings.
+- physical access controls exist for ARPANSA’s buildings.

-Alternatively, you may contact ARPANSA’s Privacy Officer at privacyarpansa.gov.au.
+Alternatively, you may contact ARPANSA’s Privacy Officer at firstname.lastname@example.org.
 Each complaint received will be assessed by ARPANSA’s Privacy Officer and the complainant advised of the results of that assessment.
 If you do not receive a response within 30 days, or you are dissatisfied with the response, you may complain to the Office of the Australian Information Commissioner (see https://www.oaic.gov.au/individuals/how-do-i-make-a-privacy-complaint) for more details).

 Occasionally it may be necessary for us to revise our privacy statement.
 We will notify our stakeholders of any changes by posting an updated version of the privacy statement on this webpage.
 We reserve the right to update our privacy statement at any time without prior notice.